-All our trees are grown in the field and dug up in early spring and late fall while dormant.
-We sell them as young 1-3 year old trees with often minimal branch training so you can choose the height and branching pattern you want.
+All our trees are grown in the field and dug up while dormant.
+We sell them as young 1-2 year old trees with often minimal branch training so you can choose the height and branching pattern you want.
 We follow strict organic growing practices and provide our trees with a living soil rich in organic matter, minerals, beneficial bacteria, and symbiotic fungi.

 Ripening in early-mid September, this firm, crisp, juicy dessert and culinary apple makes legendary apple sauce, pies and cider.
 As a triploid, it requires two other apple varieties nearby.
 We have both a red and a green sport available.

 Heavy-cropping trees that produce large, honey-tart-flavoured, crisp green and red dessert apples.
 Originally these came from a cross between a Golden Delicious and a Jonathan apple, and ripens in mid-late September.
 Delicious for fresh eating, and cooked they hold their shape.
 These have profuse white blossoms in spring that make a gorgeous ornamental as well as consistent fruit producer.
 As a triploid, it cannot pollinize other trees, and needs at least two other apple varieties nearby for pollination.

 SOLD OUT – Mutsu (aka Crispin), M111